 Of course, the most obvious metric of how much I might like a band is how regularly I will go and see them play.
 This year, two bands have tied for first place in this respect.
 I watched Conjurer and Sumer five times apiece through the course of the year, including watching them play about an hour apart on the same, hyper-hectic afternoon at Euroblast.
 That these bands have come out on top should come as no great surprise to regular Disco Loadout readers, as I frankly can’t shut up about either of them.
 Nevertheless, that I’ve been perfectly content to watch them as many times as I have speaks to the quality of their shows, and that I’ve had the opportunity to see them as often as I have speaks to their impressive levels of commitment.

 I think I’ve now seen Sumer more than any other band currently extant, with my grand total now having reached 22 sets since the release show for their debut album, The Animal You Are, back in 2014.
 Their atmospheric, melodic prog-metal grabbed me right from the very first song, and it has been a privilege to watch many more people having that same Road To Damascus style discovery across various shows.
 2018 also saw, at long last, some new songs from the band edging their way into their setlists, which suggest that the band’s upward trajectory will continue.
-The band is also undergoing something of a transition, as their final show of 2018 was also the very final show for
+The band is also undergoing something of a transition, as their final show of 2018 was also the very final show for bass player, Taria Dawson, who is amicably parting ways with the band.
+It is always a little bit sad when changing circumstances mean that bands have to change shape, but I have every confidence that this particular change is more the end of a chapter than the end of a book.
+Not least because the band have just announced that they will be playing their furthest flung shows of their career next year, when they head down to South Africa for a couple of dates supporting Jinjer.

 The Conjurer juggernaut, too, continues to build momentum.
 Almost constantly on the road since the release of debut full-length Mire earlier this year, the band have been liberally beating audiences around the head and neck with their brutally sludgy, doomy grooves up and down the country, and out into Europe.
 One clear sign of the mark (stain?) they are leaving on the scene is that it’s now virtually impossible to go to a heavy show without seeing someone, somewhere in the audience sporting Conjurer merchandise.
 Good work.
 American fans will get their first opportunity to witness Conjurer on stage when they head out with Rivers of Nihil early in 2019.
 I think it’s worth mentioning that whilst I absolutely love Mire (it placed at #3 in my year-end list), it still doesn’t quite prepare you for the sheer force of the live experience.
 If you are going to see Rivers of Nihil, make sure you get there early.